drgerg/Pi-based-weather-station/README.md

 - **Station_Assembly_Docs**: contains documents pertaining to the actual assembly of the station.
   - **There are no step-by-step instructions there.**  But there is a [block diagram](./Station_Assembly_Docs/System_Block_Diagram.pdf) and a [schematic diagram](./Station_Assembly_Docs/WeatherPi_System_Schematic-V1.3.pdf).
 And don't forget the Station_Parts_List.pdf in Component Docs.

 This is not a quick-and-easy project.
 The station is powered by a remote 12VDC power supply with a battery backup.
 I dug a trench, put PVC conduit in it, and pulled 14AWG Romex into it.
 It's a good solution.
 I drove ground rods and put in-line lighting/surge protectors on both ends of that power run.
-I used a power supply made for controlled access doors.
-A benefit of doing that is it has a timed relay built in.
-By routing the 12V output of the supply through that relay, I have a way to remotely power-cycle (reboot) the station.
-This has been VERY handy during this development stage.
+I use the guts from a low-cost UPS feeding a Buck converter for power.
+By routing the 12V output of the converter through a relay (which is triggered by the PoolPi), I have a way to remotely power-cycle (reboot) the station.
+This was VERY handy during development.

 The whole Weather Station package is really two computers (and interfaces with two more the way I have it set up here).
 The station acquires data from the sensors, makes necessary calculations and stores that data via WiFi to a mySQL server running in my house.
 That machine also serves web interface data to end-users using Python/Flask/Jinja/Gunicorn and nginx (webserver).
 Video from the Pi Camera gets sent to my Zoneminder system.
 That video **can** be viewed directly from the station using a web browser, but I already had Zoneminder going, so it just made sense to incorporate the feed from the WeatherPi.
 The front-end server ("all" is its name) also displays the temperature and humidity in my shop.
 That is gathered by another Pi with a DTH11 sensor on it.
 It also writes to the mySQL database.